psgebeli/b2_plotter/README.md

 ## Releases

+### Version 1.0.9
+- Set myrange = () in plotFom to enable the dynamic range calculation from v.1.0.5 if the user does not provide a range.

 ### Version 1.0.8
 - Implement dynamic range calculation in plotStep
 - Bugfix labels not showing up on plotFom for myrange = () (default)